How exercise physiology helped Kay lose weight and feel better

 Kay has multiple health conditions and was struggling with variable energy levels and lack of stamina.
 She was also finding it difficult to maintain a healthy weight.
 These issues made it harder for Kay to participate in activities she enjoyed, such as taking short holidays.

 Kay found Active Ability via the NDIS Service Provider listings.
 We provided exercise physiology services for Kay in the convenience of her own home.

 Exercise is medicine for any condition, and Kay is living proof of this!

 We asked Kay a few questions about her health and where she is at now.
-Read below for more insight into how Active Ability and Exercise Physiology has helped Kay.
+Here’s how Active Ability and exercise physiology helped Kay achieve her goals.